-If the WSIB requests it, a worker must undergo an examination by a health professional selected and paid for by the WSIB.
+If requested by the WSIB, a worker must undergo an examination by a health professional selected and paid for by the WSIB.

 Need for examination